florianLopitaux/CppLogger/README.md

 # CppLogger
-**CppLogger** is an open-source cross-platform develoment C++ light library written and maintained by
+**CppLogger** is an open-source C++ lightweight library written and maintained by [Florian Lopitaux](https://github.com/florianLopitaux).
-[Florian Lopitaux](https://github.com/florianLopitaux).
 <br/>
-The purpose is to display beautiful message of logging in your console or in an output file with a debug level system to manage the display of debug traces for programs.
+The purpose is to display beautiful messages of logging in your console or in an output file with a debug level system to manage the display of debug traces for programs.